 2. Massage the oil into broccoli, cauliflower, and sprouts (or any combination you like) and roast for 10-15 minutes or longer if you wish the vegetables to be softer.

 *Note that broccoli easily goes from roasted to charred so keep an eye on it.

 1. Line a 3rd roasting sheet with parchment paper or foil and add sweet potatoes and butternut squash.

-2. Combine with 1-2 tbsp avocado or extra virgin olive oil, 1/2 tsp salt, 1/4 tsp pepper, and roast for 30 minutes, tossing once halfway.
+2. Combine with 1-2 tablespoon avocado or extra virgin olive oil, ½ teaspoon salt, ¼ teaspoon pepper, and roast for 30 minutes, tossing once halfway.